If you’re planning on moving to Australia soon, and if you have young kids, there’s a pretty good chance you might be nervous about the flight.

 I spent hours Googling travel gadgets for kids, baby travel gadgets and travel gadgets for toddlers.
 I wanted to find long haul flight tips or products that would make travel with kids easier for our flight to Australia.
 I ended up buying plenty of travel toys for toddlers and lots of extra things that were supposed to make flying with a toddler (or three) easier!

 I learnt so much after making that journey and I’d love to share some of that here – both our successes and our mistakes.
 Read on to find out what to pack, what not to take, travel tips and tricks and learn about some of my favourite travel gadgets which can make flying with a baby or toddler easier.
-If you don’t have time to read the whole thing, you can download my hand luggage packing list here now.
+If you don’t have time to read the whole thing, you can sign up to access my FREE resources library which contains my hand luggage packing list here.

 The next time we travel long haul with kids, we’ll be way more prepared!

 This post contains affiliate links